AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-cloud-service-communications-batch-processing.md

 <!-- For example, you include the following JSON in the body of HTTP APIs to create a batch named wknd-job: -->

-När du har skapat en grupp kan du använda `GET /config /[configName]/execution/[execution-identifier]` om du vill se information om gruppen.
+Du kan använda `GET /config /[configName]` för att se information om batchkonfigurationen.

 ### Kör en batch {#run-a-batch}